lijqhs/bonjour/content/posts/assimil/assimil-75-confiance-en-soi.md

 | mettre    | To put/place, to wear, to set    | Je mets le livre sur la table.               |
 | se mettre | To start doing, to place oneself | Il se met à travailler.                      |

+The French expression "mettre à" has multiple meanings and uses, primarily indicating the start of an action or a specific way of placing or positioning something:

+## **Mettre à**

+### 1. Beginning an Action
+"Mettre à" often signifies **starting** or **beginning** to do something.
+For example:
+- Se mettre à travailler (to start working)
+- Se mettre à rire (to start laughing)

+### 2. Positioning or Placing
+The expression can also mean to place or position something:
+- Mettre à l'heure (to set to the time)
+- Mettre à niveau (to upgrade, particularly in technical contexts)
+- Mettre à jour (to update)

 ## Vocabulaire